CompVis/stable-diffusion/README.md

 Rather than set up a hugging face local hub, I found the most expedient thing to do was to download the Bert tokenizer in advance, and patch stable-diffusion to read it from the local disk.
-The steps to do this are:
+After you have completed the conda environment creation and activation steps,the steps to preload the Bert model are:

 ~~~~
 (ldm) ~/stable-diffusion$ mkdir ./models/bert